microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 splitBarrierEnd.LayoutAfter = D3D12_BARRIER_LAYOUT_DIRECT_QUEUE_SHADER_RESOURCE
 ```

 Split barriers across `ExecuteCommandLists` boundaries are allowed.
-In this case all `AccessBefore` and `AccessAfter` values are effectively ignored since the `ExecuteCommandLists` boundaries takes care of any cache flushing.
+In this case all `AccessBefore` and `AccessAfter` values are effectively ignored since the `ExecuteCommandLists` boundaries take care of any cache flushing.
 Essentially, cross-`ExecuteCommandLists` split barriers are layout-only barriers.
 Therefore, splitting a buffer barrier or a simultaneous-access texture barrier across `ExecuteCommandLists` boundaries serves no purpose.
 An unmatched BEGIN or END split barrier on a buffer or simultaneous-access texture in a given `ExecuteCommandLists` scope is effectively unused and the Debug Layer produces a warning.

 ### COMMON Layout